bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 -------------------------------------

 A Vim completion framework is responsible for collating completion candidates and displaying those choices to the user.
-Advanced Completion framworks often operate, by default, in asynchronous auto-completion mode.
+Advanced Completion frameworks often operate, by default, in asynchronous auto-completion mode.

-An LSP client on the otherhand is editor tooling that supports communication with a language server employing the Language Server Protocol.
+An LSP client on the other-hand is editor tooling that supports communication with a language server employing the Language Server Protocol.
 As of the time of this post, October 2019, neither Vim nor Neovim provide out-of-the-box support for LSP.
 However, a future version of Neovim will provide LSP support as noted